GaloisInc/crucible/README.md

 explored by the symbolic execution engine.
 In addition, new data types and operations can be added to the symbolic simulator by implementing fresh primitives directly in Haskell.
-Crucible relies on an underlying library called What4 that provides formula representations, and connections to a variety of SAT and SMT solvers that can be used to perform verification and find counterexamples to logical conditions computed from program simulation.
+Crucible relies on an underlying library called [What4](https://github.com/GaloisInc/what4) that provides formula representations, and connections to a variety of SAT and SMT solvers that can be used to perform verification and find counterexamples to logical conditions computed from program simulation.

 Crucible has been designed as a set of Haskell packages organized so that Crucible itself has a minimal number of external dependencies, and functionality independent of crucible can be separated into sub-libraries.

 Currently, the repository consists of the following Haskell packages:

- * **`what4`** provides a library for formula representation and communications with satisfiability and SMT solvers (e.g., Yices and Z3).
- * **`what4-abc`** provides additional solver support for the ABC circuit synthesis library, which has strong support for equality and satisfiability queries involving boolean circuits.
- * **`what4-blt`** provides additional solver support for the BLT solver, which specializes in bounded integer linear problems.

  * **`crucible`** provides the core Crucible definitions, including the symbolic simulator and control-flow-graph program representations.
  * **`crucible-llvm`** provides translation and runtime support for